Orlando Arcia Player Props: Braves vs. Cubs

 Cubs Pitching Rankings

-- Cubs pitchers combine to allow 118 home runs (1.1 per game), the sixth-fewest in the league.
+- The Cubs give up the seventh-fewest home runs in baseball (121 total, 1.1 per game).

-- Hendricks gets the start for the Cubs, his 14th of the season.
-He is 4-5 with a 3.61 ERA and 48 strikeouts in 77 1/3 innings pitched.
+- Assad (1-2) starts for the Cubs, his second of the season.

-- In his last time out on Sunday, the right-hander went seven innings against the St. Louis Cardinals, allowing three earned runs while surrendering eight hits.
+- His last time out came in relief on Tuesday when the right-hander tossed 3 2/3 scoreless innings against the Cincinnati Reds while giving up only one hit.

-- The 33-year-old has put up an ERA of 3.61, with 5.6 strikeouts per nine innings, in 13 games this season.
-Opponents have a .241 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.